thoughtbot/laptop/TESTING.md

 The following are the assertions:

 1. The VM was brought up successfully
-2. The laptop script(s) ran successfully
+2. The Laptop script(s) ran successfully
 3. The VM reports the correct `$SHELL`
 4. The VM reports the correct ruby
 5. A rails app can be created successfully